PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 Basics
 ------

-PsyNeuLink models are made of `Components <Component>` and `Compositions <Composition>`:
+PsyNeuLink models are made up of `Components <Component>` and `Compositions <Composition>`:
-Components are objects that perform a specific function, and Compositions are used to combine Components into an executable model.
+Components are objects that perform a specific function, and Compositions are used to combine Components into a model.
 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.
-For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".
-Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms.
-Projections are used to send information from one Mechanism to another.
-A `Composition
+For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".  `Compositions` combine them into a `computational graph
-<Composition>` uses Projections to link Mechanisms together into pathways that can execute a Process, and Processes
+<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>`_, in which the Mechanisms are nodes, the Projections are
-can be combined into Systems to form networks or circuits that make up a systems-level model.
-A `Scheduler` coordinates the execution of Mechanisms in a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.
+edges.
+Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms along Projections.
+Compositions can also be nested inside other Compositions, so that complex hierarchical models can be created (e.g., of circuits or pathways within a larger system-level model).
+A `Scheduler` coordinates the execution of all of the Mechanisms within a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.

-Mechanisms and Projections fall into two broad categories:  ones that *directly transmit and transform* information, taking the inputs to a model and generating its outputs;  and ones that *modulate* the transmission and transformation of information.
+Mechanisms and Projections fall into two broad categories:  `ProcessingMechanisms <ProcessingMechanism>` that *directly transmit* and possibly *transform* information; and *AdaptiveMechanisms <AdpativeMechanism>` that *modify* or *modulate* the transmission and transformation of information.
 PsyNeuLink provides a library of Components of each type.
-For example, there is a variety of ProcessingMechanisms that can be used to transform, integrate, and evaluate information in various ways (e.g., to implement layers of a feedforward or recurrent neural network, or a drift diffusion decision process); and there are LearningMechanisms, ControlMechanisms, and GatingMechanisms that can be used to modulate those Mechanisms.
+For example, there is a variety of ProcessingMechanisms that can be used to transform, integrate, and evaluate information in various ways (e.g., to implement layers of a feedforward or recurrent neural network, or a drift diffusion decision process); and there are `ModulatoryMechanisms <ModulatoryMechanism>` and `LearningMechanisms
+<LearningMechanism>` that can be used to modulate ProcessingMechanism or modify Projections, respectively.

 Since Mechanisms can implement any function, Projections ensure that they can "communicate" with each other seamlessly.
 A Scheduler, together with Conditions, can be used to specify any pattern of execution among the Mechanisms in a Composition.
-Together, these allow PsyNeuLink to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a single integrated System.
-This affords modelers the flexibility to commit each Component of their model to a form of processing and/or level of analysis that is appropriate for that Component, while providing the opportunity to test and explore how they interact with one another in a single System.
+Together, these allow PsyNeuLink to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a coherent Compositions.
+This affords modelers the flexibility to commit each Component of their model to a form of processing and/or level of analysis that is appropriate for that Component, while providing the opportunity to test and explore how they interact with one another at the system level.

 The figure below provides an example of the kinds of elements available in PsyNeuLink, and some that are planned for future inclusion.
 The `QuickReference` provides a more detailed overview of PsyNeuLink objects and its other